-Using the direct income capitalization method, the apartment properties were valued using capitalization rates ("cap-rates") in the range of 4.00% to 6.50%, applied to a stabilized net operating income ("SNOI") of \$209.2 million (December 31, 2022 - 3.25% to 7.00% and \$190.5 million), resulting in an overall weighted average effective cap-rate of 4.62% (December 31, 2022 - 4.48%).
-The stabilized occupancy rates used in the calculation of SNOI were in the range of 97.0% to 99.0% (December 31, 2022 - 96.0% to 99.0%).
-Using the direct income capitalization method, the MHC properties were valued using cap-rates in the range of 5.50% to 6.75%, applied to a SNOI of \$12.7 million (December 31, 2022 - 5.25% to 6.50% and \$12.6 million), resulting in an overall weighted average effective cap-rate of 6.04% (December 31, 2022 - 5.78%).
-The stabilized occupancy rate used in the calculation of SNOI was 98.3% (December 31, 2022 - 98.1%).
-Using a discounted cash flow model, the stabilized commercial properties were valued using key inputs determined by management based on review of asset performance and comparable assets in relevant markets.
-Using the discounted cash flow ("DCF") method, fair value is estimated using assumptions regarding benefits and liabilities of ownership over the asset's life, including a terminal value.
-This method involves the projection of cash flows on each individual property, with market derived discount rates and terminal capitalization rates applied to the stabilized cash flow to establish the present value of the income stream associated with the asset.
-The weighted average discount rate applied in the period was 7.69% (December 31, 2022 - 7.67%).
+Using the direct income capitalization method, the apartment properties were valued using cap rates in the range of 4.00% to 6.50%, applied to a SNOI of \$222.2 million (December 31, 2023 - 4.00% to 6.50% and \$209.2 million), resulting in an overall weighted average effective cap rate of 4.62% (December 31, 2023 - 4.62%).
+The stabilized occupancy rates used in the calculation of SNOI were in the range of 95.5% to 100.0% (December 31, 2023 - 97.0% to 99.0%).
+Using the direct income capitalization method, the MHC properties were valued using cap rates in the range of 5.50% to 6.75%, applied to a SNOI of \$14.0 million (December 31, 2023 - 5.50% to 6.75% and \$12.7 million), resulting in an overall weighted average effective cap rate of 6.02% (December 31, 2023 - 6.04%).
+The stabilized occupancy rate used in the calculation of SNOI was 98.4% (December 31, 2023 - 98.3%).
+Using a discounted cash flow ("DCF") model, the stabilized commercial properties were valued using key inputs determined by management based on review of asset performance and comparable assets in relevant markets.
+Using the DCF method, fair value is estimated using assumptions regarding benefits and liabilities of ownership over the asset's life, including a terminal value.
+This method involves the projection of cash flows on each individual property, with market-derived discount rates and terminal cap rates applied to the stabilized cash flow to establish the present value of the income stream associated with the asset.
+The weighted average discount rate applied in the year was 7.44% (December 31, 2023 - 7.69%).

-Killam reviewed its valuation of investment properties in light of higher inflation and increased borrowing costs as at December 31, 2023.
-It is not possible to forecast with certainty the duration and full scope of the economic impact of current inflationary pressures and other consequential changes on Killam's business and operations, both in the short-term and in the long-term.
-In the long-term scenario the aspects which could be impacted include rental rates, occupancy, expense growth and cap-rates which would impact the underlying valuation of investment properties.
-Killam has applied judgement in estimating the valuation given the uncertainties surrounding the economic impact of higher inflation and increased borrowing costs.
+Killam reviewed its valuation of investment properties in light of the current economic environment as at December 31, 2024.
+It is not possible to forecast with certainty the duration and full scope of economic impacts and other consequential changes on Killam's business and operations, both in the short-term and in the long-term.
+In the long-term scenario, the aspects that could be impacted include rental rates, occupancy, expense growth, and cap rates, which would impact the underlying valuation of investment properties.
+Killam has applied judgment in estimating the valuation given the uncertainties surrounding the economic impact of current inflationary pressures and interest rates.

-Investment property valuations are most sensitive to changes in the cap-rate.
-The cap-rate assumptions for the investment properties are included in the following table:
+Investment property valuations are most sensitive to changes in the cap rate.
+The cap rate assumptions for the investment properties are included in the following table: